mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 1. Download the automated script [here](/install/install.sh)
 1. Execute the script by running `./install.sh`
 1. The script will prompt for various bits of information including installation directories, Mattermost configuration, and Bot configuration.
 Be sure to input everything correctly when prompted.
-1. Upon completion, Errbot, Mattermost Backend for Errbot, MattermostDriver, and the Rubrik Roxie Plugin for Errbot will be installed.
+1. Upon completion, Errbot, Mattermost Backend for Errbot, MattermostDriver, and the Rubrik Plugin for Errbot will be installed.
-1. Before you can begin using Roxie, the plugin will need to be configured to point to your cluster and supplied an administrative API token.
-More details around this can be found in the [`Configuring the Rubrik Plugin for Errbot`](#Configuring-the-Rubrik-Plugin-for-Errbot) section.
+1. A basic configuration based on inputs provided will be automatically applied during the script execution.
+If changes are required, more details around this can be found in the [`Configuring the Rubrik Plugin for Errbot`](#Configuring-the-Rubrik-Plugin-for-Errbot) section.

 ## Manual installation

 The manual installation process can be broken down into three subsections; Installing Errbot, Installing the Rubrik Plugin for Errbot, and Installing the Mattermost Backend for Errbot

 ### Installing Errbot

 The first step to creating our Roxie bot involves getting Errbot installed, configured, and running.
 While package managers may be used for certain Linux distrobutions, the following will walk through the more prefered installation method using virtualenv:

 1. Create a new python3 based virtual environment

-    `virtualenv --python ``which python3`` /usr/share/errbot-core`
+    `virtualenv --python ``which python3`` /usr/share/errbot`

 1. Install Errbot using pip

-    `/usr/share/errbot-core/bin/pip install errbot`
+    `/usr/share/errbot/bin/pip install errbot`

 1. Install the Rubrik Python SDK

-    `/usr/share/errbot-core/bin/pip install rubrik_cdm`
+    `/usr/share/errbot/bin/pip install rubrik_cdm`

 1. Activate the virtualenv

-    `source /usr/share/errbot-core/bin/activate`
+    `source /usr/share/errbot/bin/activate`

 1. Create and switch to a directory to host the errbot instance.

-    `mkdir /usr/share/errbot-roxie && cd /usr/share/errbot-roxie`
+    `mkdir /usr/share/errbot/roxie && cd /usr/share/errbot/roxie`

 1. Initialize the directory for Errbot.
 This will copy the nessessary files, as well as a default configuration file to our working directory